 Ash Pond 4 was commissioned in 1972, but not put into use until mid 1977.
 This pond was designed with a total storage capacity of 3,220,000 CY, a corresponding surface area of 41 acres, and a maximum embankment height of 68.6 feet.
-A portion of Ash Pond 4 serves as a co-treatment facility that receives low-volume wastes.
-The remaining portion of Ash Pond 4 acts as a sedimentation basin for a dry stacking operation that was permitted by EPD in 1995 and again in 2006.
+A portion of Ash Pond 4 serves as both a co-treatment facility that receives low-volume wastes and as a sedimentation basin for a dry stacking operation permitted by EPD in 1995 and again in 2006.
 As of May 2009, the volume of material stored in Ash Pond 4, as reported by Georgia Power, was 2,988000 CY.
 In addition, current survey data indicates the maximum dike and minimum toe elevations are approximately 846 and 768, respectively.
 The top of ash stack and bottom of pond elevations are approximately 860 and 819, respectively.

 To construct Ash Pond 4, an existing stream diversion was required.
-The diversion was accomplished by routing approximately 2,900 feet of 90-inch diameter fiberglass lined, reinforced concrete pipe across the bottom of Ash Pond 4.
+The diversion was originally accomplished by routing approximately 1629 linear feet of 90-inch diameter bituminous coated, corrugated metal pipe (BCCMP), which was relined in 2007 with 78-inch diameter fiberglass reinforced plastic (FRP) across the bottom of Ash Pond 4.
 This culvert, or "tunnel" as plant personnel refer to it, enters the pond area under the north embankment and exits under the south embankment at approximate embankment stations 33+00 and 15+00, respectively.